-- General Fund to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes. - Special Revenue Fund to account for the School's food service operations and certain Federal grant program resources.
+- General Fund to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes. - Debt Service Fund to account for the accumulation of resources for, and the payment of, long-term debt principal and interest and related costs. - Special Revenue Fund to account for the School's food service operations and certain Federal grant program resources.